carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

 ### Data Management Plan

-A data management plan (DMP) is a living document for a research project, which outlines data creation, data policies, access and ownership rules, management practices, management facilities and equipment, and who will be responsible for what.
+A data management plan (DMP) is a living document for a research project, which outlines data creation or acquisition, data policies, access, sharing and ownership rules, management practices, management facilities and equipment, and who will be responsible for what.

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Does your institute have a Data Management policy, procedure or page that can be linked for your attendees?
+Does your institute have a data management policy, procedure or page that can be linked for your attendees?

 This is a great place to put it!

-Link to your institutional Data Management Planning Page
+Link to your institutional Data Management Planning Page.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::